 Ireland's rich culture is attracting high-flying expats

 With a strong, open economy and strategic location, it’s unsurprising that Dublin is consistently ranked as one of the best places in the world for doing business and the native population are famed for their welcoming hospitality, with Dublin twice voted Europe’s Friendliest City by TripAdvisor.
 In addition to its energetic capital, this unique country offers an attractive range of cultural events and ancient sites.
-The city provides the kind of lifestyle and opportunities that attract homegrown and international talent.
+The city provides the kind of lifestyle and opportunities that attract homegrown professionals and international expatriates.
 In this two-part series, Kingpin explores some of the cultural and ancient wonders that shape the country's vivid story - the second part will follow, exhibiting the country's rich sporting heritage.

-Road Trips and scenery.
+Road Trips and scenery

 With over 3000 km of rugged coastline, Ireland features some spectacular coastal drives.
 However, the island is also compact, taking about two weeks to navigate.
 And with some untamed areas, particularly in the West, the country is famous for its stunning scenery, with a scattering of ancient sites to be discovered.